 At the end of Avon St. is the 1995 Centennial Park.
 Here one can have a swim, see ships load gypsum, sit and watch the tide.
 At the close of the Centennial celebrations in 1995, a time capsule was buried, to be opened in the year 2095.

-To return to the tourist bureau, follow the Bank's Family Walk , dedicated 21 September 1996.
-At the back of the park to Foundry Road, turn left, then go onto William St. Continue up William St. to Main St., turn left and walk two blocks.
-You should now have arrived at the tourist bureau.
+To return to Community Centre, follow the Bank's Family Walk , dedicated 21 September 1996.
+At the back of the park to Foundry Road, turn left, then go onto William St. Continue up William St. to Main St., turn left at the Dorie and Garnet McDade Heritage Centre and walk two blocks.

 Please enjoy your visit.
 Come and see us again.